adamluzsi/learn-to-code/README.md

 [git-getting-started]: /topics/programming/version-control/git/getting-started.md
 [code-editor]: /topics/editor.md
 [client]: /topics/project-management/client.md
+[working-on-an-issue]: /topics/project-management/working-on-an-issue.md

 # Learn to Code

-In this repository you will see some learning materials about programming, that probably help you begin your journey.
+In this repository, you will see some learning materials about programming, that probably help you begin your journey.

 The goal of this project is to help you learn software engineering through a hands-on, practical approach.